 Its resurgence in the home remedy spotlight is thanks to new information following a few studies that tested the plant’s potency.
 Although the following information about Boswellia is true and accurate, it doesn’t come from human clinical trials but rather from cell or animal models.

 With that said, the few studies conducted on the effects and benefits of Boswellia were conducted using people.
-One group was given a placebo, while the other was given pills containing Boswellia resin in powder form, with Boswellic Acid as the active ingredient.
+One group was given a placebo, while the other, known as the treatment group, was given pills containing Boswellia resin in powder form, with Boswellic Acid as the active ingredient.

 The studies featured people who suffer from some medical condition (in this case, Asthma).
 Around 70% of those who received Boswellia pills instead of the placebo reported feeling better and experiencing fewer Asthma symptoms.